Chansons d'Ennui Tip-Top: Music

-Chansons d'Ennui Tip-Top features covers of well-known French pop songs, as well as more obscure selections.
-The album features "dramatic, stylized arrangements" which draw from the original recordings.
+Chansons d'Ennui Tip-Top consists of covers of well-known French pop songs, as well as more obscure selections.
+It features "dramatic, stylized arrangements" which draw from the original recordings.
 The album opens with Dalida's "Dans ma chambre", featuring Bach's Toccata and Fugue in D minor organ.
 The theatrical and space-themed "Contact" was written by Serge Gainsbourg and popularised by Brigitte Bardot.
 "Paroles, paroles" is a cover of Dalida's 1973 bossa nova-influenced duet with actor Alain Delon.
 Cocker's duet features Lætitia Sadier and prioritises piano, bass, hand drums, and string arrangements over the original's prevalent guitar.
 "Requiem pour un con" is cover of Serge Gainsbourg's original from the 1968 film Le Pacha.
 The "psychedelic" track "Mao Mao" is a cover of a song featured in Jean-Luc Godard's 1967 film La Chinoise.
 The funk track "Elle et moi" is a rendition of the 1980s new beat song by Max Berlin, with Cocker providing a dramatic reading vocal style inspired by the original.
 The song also appeared in the 2003 Belgian film Any Way the Wind Blows.
 The album ends with the lavish and bombastic "Aline", a cover of the hit 1960s ballad by Christophe.
 Cocker's cover is characterised by its heavy reverb and booming drums, harpsichord, string arrangements and ethereal backing vocals.
 Cocker employs a "sultry" half-spoken style of singing which progresses into wailing vocals in the chorus.

 Release

 The album was announced on 14 September 2021, with the first single "Aline" released the same day.
 An animated music video for "Aline" directed by Wes Anderson was released on 22 September 2021.
 "Paroles, paroles" was released as the second single on 6 October 2021.
-Chansons d'Ennui Tip-Top was released by ABKCO Music & Records on 22 October 2021, the same day as The French Dispatch's theatrical release and the release of Alexandre Desplat original film score.
+Chansons d'Ennui Tip-Top was released by ABKCO Music & Records on 22 October 2021, the same day as The French Dispatch's theatrical release and the release of Alexandre Desplat's original film score.
 The album is often titled simply Chansons d'Ennui and credited to "Tip-Top".

 Critical reception

 Marcy Donelson of AllMusic called the album "Intriguing from beginning to end" and praised Cocker's "lush, emphatic takes."
 Nick Roseblade of Clash wrote, "Chansons d'Ennui Tip-Top might be the strongest album Cocker has released since his 2006 debut [...]
 This is an album made with love.
 Love for the culture of his adopted home, but mostly a love of music in all its forms and styles."
 Leonie Cooper of NME wrote, "As 'companion' albums go, this is one we're happy to hear long after the credits roll."
-Piers Martin of Uncut wrote, "The faithul arrangements deprive the collection of any real edge."
+Piers Martin of Uncut rated the album 7 out of 10, but concluded, "The faithul arrangements deprive the collection of any real edge."